mikepea/go-jira-ui/README.md

 * View tickets from the query
 * Edit/Comment on tickets from both list and detail view
 * Drill into sub/blocker/related/mentioned tickets in details view

+At present, edit and comment will exit after the update.
+This is a workaround to an implementation issue, being tracked in #9

 ### Basic keys